 Take a look at the recording for our Open Call Advisory Event from April 2021.

-To make your own sound walk, or walking piece, your context, focus and interests matter a lot.
+To make your own sound walk, your context, focus and interests matter a lot.
 You could start at this introduction on how to make soundscapes, this somewhat more technical piece on the same subject or this MOOC on sound sketching.
 Over at GPSmuseum, there’s a nice list of tools for creating sound walks.
 A Pocket Guide to Soundwalking, is available on the site of Hush City Soundwalks for SWS 2019.

 The British Library have drawn together a list of links to reusable content.
 Note that most of the material on Soundcloud is in .wav format while the sounds on Wikimedia are mp3s.
 There may be a little bit of overlap between the British wildlife recordings on Soundcloud & Wikimedia.

-Is there any submission fee?
+Is there any submission fee to submit to our awards?

 No. Support us by becoming a member.

-Can I submit more than one walking piece?
+Can I submit more than one piece?

 Yes.
 There is no limit.